vishvAsa/notes/biology/organism/health/disease/contagion/wuhan_epidemic/Infection/vaccination.md

 ### Severe Adverse reactions
 - Side effects wise, relatively more side effects (fever, pain etc) reported compared to mRNA vaccines.
 - Rare side effect of clots following Covishield - VIPIT(Vaccine induced thrombosis and thrombocytopenia).
-UK: 30 cases, 24 cerebral venous thrombosis, 8 other with low platelets (among 18 million doses) MHRA released number.
+UK: 30 cases, 24 cerebral venous thrombosis, 8 other with low platelets (among 18 million doses) MHRA released number
+  - Not transfusing platelets,treating with immunoglobulins and using non heparin drugs to thin the blood should treat the complication.
+- Many sudden deaths and deaths occurring in the first three to seven days of taking the Covishield vaccine in India could also be explained by this autoimmune mechanism.
 - Oxford Vaccine caused 1 transverse myelitis (inflammation of the spinal cord)  in a volunteer

 ## Pfizer-BioNTech